ZakariaZack98/Music_Player/readMeBeforeUse.md

 2. Run the generateFilePaths.js file using node.js

-3. Open the index.html on your browser and you're ready to go!
+3. Open the index.html with live server on your browser and you're ready to go!